Operation Neuland: Morosini

-Results
+Aftermath

 The Aruba refinery was within deck gun range of deep water.
 Grand Admiral Erich Raeder would have preferred shelling the refinery as the opening action of Operation Neuland.
 On the basis of experience with the relative damage caused by deck guns in comparison to torpedoes, U-boat officers chose to begin by torpedoing tankers to cause large fires of spreading oil.
-Results of the initial attacks on Aruba and Curaçao were diminished by weapon failures; and subsequent attempts to shell the Aruba refinery were discouraged by defensive fire from larger numbers of larger caliber coastal artillery and patrols by alerted aircraft and submarine chasers.
+Results of the initial Attack on Aruba and the Bombardment of Curaçao were diminished by weapon failures; subsequent attempts to shell the Aruba refinery were discouraged by defensive fire from larger numbers of larger caliber coastal artillery and patrols by alerted aircraft and submarine chasers.

 An important link in petroleum product transport from Venezuelan oil fields was a fleet of small tankers designed to reach the wells in shallow Lake Maracaibo and transport crude oil to the refineries.
 Approximately ten percent of these tankers were destroyed on the first day of Operation Neuland.
-Surviving tankers were temporarily immobilized when their Chinese crews mutinied and refused to sail without ASW escort.
+Surviving tankers were temporarily immobilized when their crews mutinied and refused to sail without ASW escort.
 Refinery output declined while the mutineers were jailed until sailings could resume.

 Torpedoing ships within defended harbors was relatively unusual through the battle of the Atlantic.
 U-boats more commonly deployed mines to permit a stealthy exit.
 Although results were perceived as less significant, the difficulty of attacks in the Gulf of Paria and Castries by U-161 was comparable to Günther Prien's penetration of Scapa Flow.

 Patrol of the Windward Passage by U-126 was well timed to exploit dispersion of ASW forces north and south.
 U-126 sank some ships within sight of Guantanamo Bay Naval Base.

 Neuland and Paukenschlag were opened with similar numbers of U-boats; but the effectiveness of Neuland was enhanced by coordination with Italian submarines.
 The level of success by Italian submarines against a concentration of undefended ships sailing independently was seldom repeated and marked a high point of effective Axis cooperation in the battle of the Atlantic.